Targeted Support for Money and Mental Load Challenges

 Couples Finance + Mental Load Coaching

-For couples where money stress and household labor are deeply intertwined, which is often the case.
+For couples where money stress and domestic labor are deeply intertwined, which is often the

 This combined approach helps couples:

-• Understand how money, time, and labor interact
+• Understand how money, time, and domestic labor interact

-• Build aligned systems that support both partners’ well-being
+• Build aligned systems that support both partners’ careers and well-being

-This option is especially helpful for dual-career couples, parents, and high-functioning couples who feel stretched thin.
+This option is especially helpful for dual-career couples, parents, and high-functioning couples who feel stretched thin despite doing well on paper.

 Who This Is For

-This service is especially helpful for couples who:
+This work is especially helpful for couples who:

 • Argue repeatedly about money, spending, debt, or financial priorities